TheAwiteb/forgejo-guardian/README.md

 > [!TIP]
 > This will install the binary in `~/.cargo/bin/forgejo-guardian`.
 Make sure to add this directory to your `PATH`.
-> If you want to update it, run `cargo install ...` again.
+> If you want to update it, rerun the command.

 ```sh
 cargo install --git https://git.4rs.nl/awiteb/forgejo-guardian